Written by

 5. Khan Academy free mock SAT

 You don’t need to be told that Khan Academy provides its courses and SAT practice tests free of cost.
+Realistic practice using resources that mimic the actual SAT is crucial for effective preparation.
 Whether you’re wondering how you’ll do in the math section or whether you are aiming for the perfect score in the actual SAT, Khan Academy resources are always great to check out.

 Screenshot of Khan Academy SAT practice tests instructions